Shark Tank Statistics: 45.3% Female Entrepreneurs Secured Deals on Shark Tank

 success rate and participation in season 6 sharktankinsights.com

 The Shark Tank Season 6 also saw 120 entrepreneurs participating in the show.
 Among the participating businesses, 78 were owned by men, while 42 involved female entrepreneurs.
 The participation ratio was 7:13 in favor of male entrepreneurs.
+This Season saw a more evenly spread-out success rate as 47% of male businesses struck deals with the Sharks.
+Female businesses had a success rate of 48%, a touch higher than male participants.

 The average equity ask from the Sharks remained at 25%, which was acceptable compared to the high equity demand in the first two seasons.
 The high-risk businesses with the least expected investment recoupment were offered royalty deals.
 These consisted of 15% of the deals on Season 6.
+And one based on the extensive data surrounding Shark Tank, here are the key statistics and takeaways regarding entrepreneur participation, deal success rates, and royalty structures.

 Highlights of the Season